vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/16-remote-command-bus.md

 <!--
 Sitting on top of gRPC for .NET, we can also easily allow for separate servers to handle our commands.

-Now, I've never really had to use this gRPC at all, mostly just knowing that it was a thing out there.
+Now, I've never really had to use gRPC at all, mostly just knowing that it was a thing out there.

 [click] However it's made pretty easy easy for us, with FastEndpoints wrapping the implementation under, once again, our commands!

-[click] There is a little more setup required, with each remote procedure needing to be registered individually.
+[click] There is a little more setup required however, with each remote procedure needing to be registered individually.
 -->

 ---